wwz14/test215rdcls/README.md

 Design one framework or improve an existing framework as an automatic testing tool for user interface.
 Give a standard method to test and verify the user interface.
 An automatic testing tool can be based on scenarios.

 # Research question:
-What should be supplied to a current  automatic user interface testing framework?
+What is a good automatic testing framework for user interface?

-How to compare different automatic user interface testing framework?
-How to select the most suitable framework for a project?

 # Evaluation plan:
 1. We will analyze 3 popular framework（Selenium，Katalon Studio，Watir） of user interface tasting and compare them from the perspective of performance, how hard to use, the situations it is suitable.